OpenImaging/miqa/prod/README.md

 ## Run the server
 Run the following command in a new shell in the same directory (as this command needs to continue running as the server; use Ctrl+C to stop the server gracefully).
 ```
-docker-compose up
+docker-compose up -d
 ```
-Or, if you do not need to see terminal output from this command, it may be useful to run this as a background task.
-Add a `-d` flag to the end of the previous command to detach the command from the shell.
+Or, if you need to see terminal output from this command, Remove the `-d` flag to attach the command to the shell.

 ## Set up OAuth Application